EUCAIM/upv-node-workstation-images/README.md

 Generally, the images created by UPV for the CHAIMELEON project take the ubuntu official image as the base image, and those with a tag which ends in `cuda10` or `cuda11` take the nvidia/cuda official image as the base image.

+### Recommendations for reducing the image size
+ - Add the parameter `--no-cache-dir` to the installations with _pip_.
+   Example: `RUN pip install --no-cache-dir pydicom`
+ - Add the parameter `--no-install-recommends` to the installations with _apt-get_.
+   If, when you put this parameter, some new error appears running your algorithm, the cause of this can be that some required package were installed as a recommendation of another.
+   In that case just add the required package in the list of packages to install, don't rely on your required package will be recommended by the other package.

+---